by Richard. L. Byrnes

 Instead a woman came to the door and Father Charlie heard her exclaim, "Of course, we are expecting him."

 The secretary took Father Charlie upstairs to the study and asked him to wait while she looked for the renowned physicist.
-Father Charlie walked over to an open window and looked out onto a backyard where Einstein, dressed in a sweatshirt and white pants, no socks and sneakers, sat under a huge tree reading a book.
+Father Charlie walked over to an open window and looked out onto a backyard where Einstein, dressed in a sweatshirt and white pants, no socks and sneakers, sat under a tree under a huge tree reading a book.
 He came when the secretary called and a few minutes later Father Charlie was sitting and talking with the esteemed Einstein.

 Father Charlie had come to talk about Christ in light of Einstein's theories and Einstein obliged and directed the discussion towards the Mass.
 "What is it?
 What happens?"
 Einstein asked his guest.
 Father Charlie explained that during Mass heaven and earth are joined by the infinite living body of Christ when the whole substance of bread and wine becomes the true body and blood of Christ, only the appearances of the bread and wine remaining.
 Einstein became extremely interested in the concept of transubstantiation, the changing of one substance into another.
 He asked Father Charlie to explain the conversion in the Eucharist, by the priest at Mass.
 Father Charlie eagerly explained transubstantiation to his host as analogous to Einstein's famous formula E=MC2: Just as matter can be broken into energy—God becomes present on earth in the Mass.